FretNet: Continuous-Valued Pitch Contour Streaming for Polyphonic Guitar Tablature Transcription: Results Discussion

 We also offer a visual demonstration of predictions generated from the two baselines when presented with unseen data in Fig. \ref{fig:output_comparison}.
-The model checkpoints were chosen from the fifth fold of the respective experiments using the selection criteria defined in Sec. \ref{sec:metrics}. \textit{FretNet} is able to generate continuous-valued pitch contours grouped by note, whereas TabCNN does not have this capability.
-We also observe that \textit{FretNet} does not carry over noisy pitches from the ground-truth, likely due to our cluster-based note-contour grouping that discards sporadic pitches.
-It is also evident that TabCNN repeats several note predictions on multiple strings, further explaining the increased recall and lower precision for note-level results.
+The model checkpoints were chosen from the fifth fold of the respective experiments using the selection criteria defined in Sec. \ref{sec:dataset}. \textit{FretNet} is able to generate continuous-valued pitch contours grouped by note, and we observe that noisy pitches are not carried over from the ground-truth, likely due to our cluster-based note-contour grouping which discards sporadic pitches.
+It is also evident that TabCNN repeats several note predictions on multiple strings, further explaining its increased recall and lower precision for note-level estimates.